m-onofri/treehouse-techdegree-project-4/README.md

 ## Cross-browser consistency

-The project was checked on MacOS in Chrome, Firefox and Safari, and on these browsers it works properly.
+The project was checked on MacOS in Chrome, Firefox, Opera and Safari, and on these browsers it works properly.